col-one/thonside/README.md

 # thonside
-Python interpreter embedable in a PySide2 widget
+Python interpreter embeddable in a PySide2 widget.